About the Torch Run®

 In 1981, Chief Richard LaMunyon of the Wichita, Kansas Police Department created the Law Enforcement Torch Run® as a way to involve his officers in the community by running a torch relay for their local Special Olympics.
 The first Torch Run involved six officers and they raised no money.

-Officers also raised more than $1.2 million in 2012 through Tip-A-Cop® dinners, Plane/Fire Truck Pulls, 5K/10K runs, Raffles, Car Shows, Bike Rides, Polar Plunges®, Adopt-a-Cop programs, golf tournaments and other special events.
+More than 2,000 officers also raised more than $1.3 million in 2013 through Tip-A-Cop® dinners, Plane/Fire Truck Pulls, 5K/10K runs, Raffles, Car Shows, Bike Rides, Polar Plunges®, Adopt-a-Cop programs, golf tournaments and other special events.
 Officers volunteer their time to support their local athletes.
 Because of our volunteer base, all funds raised by law enforcement personnel go to Special Olympics.
 The donations are directed into program support and development, expenses for athlete participation in local, regional, state and international competitions as well as training workshops and conferences.